singhkpratham/geocompr/02-spatial-data.md

 The degree of compression is often referred to as *flattening*, defined in terms of the equatorial radius ($a$) and polar radius ($b$) as follows: $f = (a - b) / a$.
 The terms *ellipticity* and *compression* can also be used [@maling_coordinate_1992].
 <!-- The degree of compression is often referred to as [*flattening*](https://en.wikipedia.org/wiki/Flattening), defined in terms of the equatorial radius ($a$) and polar radius ($b$) as follows: $f = (a - b) / a$.
 The terms *ellipticity* and *compression* can also be used [@maling_coordinate_1992]. -->
 Because $f$ is a rather small value, digital ellipsoid models use the 'inverse flattening' ($rf = 1/f$) to define the Earth's compression.
-Values of $a$ and $rf$ used in a variety of ellipsoidal models can be seen be executing `st_proj_info(type = "ellps")`.
+Values of $a$ and $rf$ in various ellipsoidal models can be seen by executing `st_proj_info(type = "ellps")`.
 ]

 Ellipsoids are part of a wider component of CRSs: the *datum*.
 This contains information on what ellipsoid to use (with the `ellps` parameter in the PROJ CRS library) and the precise relationship between the Cartesian coordinates and location on the Earth's surface.
 These additional details are stored in the `towgs84` argument of  [proj4string](https://proj4.org/operations/conversions/latlon.html?highlight=towgs#cmdoption-arg-towgs84) notation (see [proj4.org/parameters.html](https://proj4.org/usage/projections.html) for details).
-These allow local variations in Earth's surface, e.g. due to large mountain ranges, to be accounted for in a local CRS.
+These allow local variations in Earth's surface, for example due to large mountain ranges, to be accounted for in a local CRS.
 There are two types of datum --- local and geocentric.
 In a *local datum* such as `NAD83` the ellipsoidal surface is shifted to align with the surface at a particular location.
 In a *geocentric datum*  such as `WGS84` the center is the Earth's center of gravity and the accuracy of projections is not optimized for a specific location.